First Flight Airport History

 1. Norfolk International Airport (ORF)

-Located approximately 60 miles north of FFA, Norfolk International Airport is a primary commercial airport serving the Hampton Roads region in southeastern Virginia.
+Located approximately 60 miles north of FFA, Norfolk International Airport (ORF ground transportation to the OBX) is a primary commercial airport serving the Hampton Roads region in southeastern Virginia.
 It offers numerous daily flights to major destinations across the United States, making it a convenient option for travelers seeking easy access to and from the area.

 4. Currituck County Regional Airport (ONX)